The following account is an example of how tough on aggressors “stand your ground rules” can be:

 No “cumulo materiale delle pene” in Italy, explains why you can never be sentenced here to hundreds of years in jail, let alone consecutive life terms for multiple homicides, not even if you were to break every law in the criminal code during a single armed robbery.
 And because in Italy principles of economy of trial and fairness are such as to make sure criminals are sentenced only to such time in jail as provided for by the most serious of the offenses committed less any benefits such as extenuating circumstances or more in the case of aggravating circumstances.

-Ever since Beccaria pulled the plug on the death penalty, the objectives of the Italian criminal justice system is not so much to punish criminal offenders as it is to recuperate them to society through re-education rather than retribution.
-The concept that criminals have a debt to pay society is not as strong in civil law jurisdictions as it is in common law jurisdictions.
+Ever since Beccaria pulled the plug on the death penalty, the objectives of the Italian criminal justice system is not so much to punish criminal offenders as it is to recuperate them to society through re-education.
+In Italian criminal law, retribution / repaying society for their actions does not enter into the picture.
+The concept that criminals have a debt to pay society has little or no place in civil law jurisdictions as it does in common law jurisdictions.
 Sounds good right?
 Well you tell me.

-In the Italian system, honest citizens that were judged to have exceeded in their reaction to an aggression by killing their assailant(s) have been denied “justification” for their action(s), sanctioned severely and even forced to indemnify the heirs of the deceased.
+In the Italian system, victims judged to have exceeded in their reaction to an unjust aggression by killing their assailant(s) are denied “justification” for their action(s), severely sanctioned and often sentenced to indemnify the heirs of the deceased felon.
 Bellissimo!